alexovidovich/twitter_scraper/README.md

-Code is free to use
+demo code is free to use

 Find all tweets by search words for all the time with selenium